mzwaMoj/data-analysis-with-ai/README.md

 - "Analyze sales trends over the past year."
 - "Identify the top 5 products by sales."
 - "Compare sales performance between regions."

 ---

-## Acknowledgments
-- OpenAI for providing the GPT models.
-- Streamlit for the easy-to-use frontend framework.
-- Pandas, Matplotlib, and Seaborn for data manipulation and visualization.

----